 There are multiple methods of extracting compounds from plants.

-Supercritical CO2 extraction, which uses high tech equipment and carbon dioxide, is considered the safest and cleanest method.
+Supercritical CO2 extraction, which uses high tech equipment and carbon dioxide, is considered among the safest and cleanest methods for extracting plant compounds.
 Other processes can open the door to contamination or leave residual amounts of solvent in the finished product.

 Many CBD companies are importing hemp from unfamiliar sources or purchasing wholesale CBD products without understanding how the vendor extracts the product.